Annual leave (also known as holiday pay) allows an employee to be paid while having time off from work.

 The leave accumulates gradually during the year and any unused annual leave will roll over from year to year.

-Annual leave accumulates even when an employee is on paid leave including paid annual leave and personal leave.
+Annual leave accumulates when an employee is on:

-Annual leave does not accumulate when the employee is on:
+Annual leave doesn't accumulate when the employee is on:

 - unpaid annual leave